discordjs/guide/guide/voice/audio-player.md

 ## Life cycle

-Voice connections have their own life cycle, with 5 distinct states.
-You can follow the methods discussed in the [life cycles](./life-cycles) section to subscribe to changes to voice connections.
+Voice connections have their own life cycle, with five distinct states.
+You can follow the methods discussed in the [life cycles](/voice/life-cycles.md) section to subscribe to changes to voice connections.

 - **Idle** - the initial state of an audio player.
 The audio player will be in this state when there is no audio resource for it to play.

 - **Bufferring** - the state an audio player will be in while it is waiting for an audio resource to become playable.
-The audio player may transition either the `Playing` state (success) or the `Idle` state (failure) from this state.
+The audio player may transition from this state to either the `Playing` state (success) or the `Idle` state (failure).

 - **Playing** - the state a voice connection enters when it is actively playing an audio resource.
 When the audio resource comes to an end, the audio player will transition to the Idle state.